 This step takes place outside of the Team Tool.

-Prior to submitting a proposal, please ensure that all team members create a profile in the Team Tool and belong to your team.
-Within the Team Tool, navigate to your team and select “Submit Proposal” to begin the idea submission process.
-You may save and continue your work later; however, you may NOT edit your proposal once submitted.
+Prior to submitting a prototype, please ensure that all team members create a profile in the Team Tool and belong to your team.

 Learn more about the Prototype Phase.